 Protecting Your Interests During Internal Corporate Investigations

 Does your company want to interview you as part of an internal investigation into foreign corrupt practices or some other alleged wrongdoing?
-Corporate internal investigations defense attorney Solomon L. Wisenberg represents individuals who are asked to cooperate with their company’s internal investigations of suspected wrongdoing.
+I am Solomon L. Wisenberg, a corporate internal investigations defense attorney, and I represent individuals who are asked to cooperate with their company’s internal investigations of suspected wrongdoing.

 Common Issues Investigated by Corporations

 Typical issues under investigation by your company may include: